epccs/RPUno/Hardware/Evaluation/readme.md

 ## ^5 Heat No Longer Problem

 Heat is no longer a problem.
 Testing shows it will do 1.3A all day with the thermistor (R23) placed off-board (e.g. the green-white wire), and shuts down when R23 is heated to 40 degC.

 ## ^4 Heat Wick

-In order to run a Raspberry Pi, I will need to push the solar charge controller much harder than in the past.
+In order to run a Raspberry Pi, I will need to push the solar charge controller more than in the past.
 Testing shows it will do 1.28A but then gets hot and with the thermistor R23 in place shuts down after a few minutes.
 It starts back up after cooling down, but I need to wick more of the heat away and keep it running.

 ![Heat Wick](./14140^4_HeatWicking.jpg "Heat Wick")